3 Things No One Tells You About Getting a Literary Agent

 You get an advance before the book comes out and then, if you make more than your advance in royalties, you start getting royalty checks.

 Agents don't make money until you make money.
-It is a commission based structure.
+It is a commission-based structure.

 For book deals outside of North America, for those of you living in North America, meaning your foreign book contracts, your same agent will typically still represent you, but the standard commission is a little higher—typically 20%.
 This is because your agent is usually working with a co-agent abroad and each of them is going to take 10%.